 For a host of reasons, one of which will become apparent in the next section, it is as well to know the basics of medieval modes.

-Giving the starting note, tenor and finalis in that order, the 8 modes are:
+Giving the nominal starting note (not always the actual starting note in practice), the tenor and the finalis (final resolving note) in that order, the 8 modes are:

 1. dorian (D A D)